eriktoor/React-Django/README.md

 $ git clone https://github.com/your-username/your-project.git

 Install the Python dependencies
-$ pip install -r requirements.txt
+$ pip3 install -r music_controller/requirements.txt

 Install the Node.js dependencies
 $ npm install

 Once the dependencies are installed, you can run the development server by using the following commands: